 Girl Scouts today participate in many of the same activities as the earliest troops, such as camping, hiking and earning badges.
 Cookie sales have funded troops since 1917.
 At the same time, the GSA has always responded to the needs and issues of the times.
 During World War I, girls learned about food production and conservation, sold war bonds, worked in hospitals, and collected peach pits for use in gas mask filters.
 After the attacks of September 11, 2001, girls performed community services, hosted remembrance ceremonies, and wrote thank-you letters to rescuers.
 In its first decade, a Girl Scout could earn over 25 different badges, including Child Nurse.
 The most recent badges include Global Awareness, Adventure Sports, Stress Less, and Environmental Health.

-From its inception, the Girl Scouts of America was committed to inclusivity.
+From its inception, the Girl Scouts of the United States of America was committed to inclusivity.
 The original troop included Christian and Jewish girls, girls from influential Savannah families and girls from a local orphanage.
 The Girl Scouts was one of the few organizations of its time that welcomed the membership of the physically disabled.
 Juliette Gordon Low, herself, battled ear infections and was functionally deaf by the time she founded the Girl Scouts.
 The first African-American troops were established in 1917.
 One of the earliest Latina troops was formed in Houston in 1922.
 Girl Scout troops supported Japanese-American girls in internment camps in the 1940s, and by the 1950s, GSA was working to integrate fully all of its troops.
 In 1956, Dr. Martin Luther King, Jr. called Girl Scouts “a force for desegregation.”